valory-xyz/open-autonomy/docs/get_started.md

 Each agent runs internally a process or application that implements the service FSM, processes events and transit to new states according to the state-transition function.
 The component that encapsulates this functionality is an agent _skill_.
 As its name suggests, a skill is some sort of "knowledge" that the agent possesses.

-Let us call `hello_world_abci`the skill that encapsulates the Hello World functionality (the reason for the suffix `abci` will be explained below).
+Let us call `hello_world`the skill that encapsulates the Hello World functionality.
 A zoom on an agent would look like this:

 <figure markdown>
 ![](./images/hello_world_zoom_agent.svg)